dart-archive/www.dartlang.org/src/site/docs/tutorials/httpserver/index.markdown

 listen for data on the HttpRequest object.

 If the request from the client contains a large amount of data, the data might arrive in multiple chunks.
-In basic_writer_server.dart,
-the server writes the chunks to a BytesBuilder.
-After the server receives all the data, the `finally` clause executes and writes the data to a file.
+You can use the join() method in Stream to concatenate the string values of those chunks.

 ![The flow of control in a server processing requests.](images/flowchart.png)